 So how did such a lovely plant get such an unusual common name?
-While no one may know for certain, some people think the plant was named for the way its flowers hang down like spiders.
-Others believe it comes from its medicinal properties, as it was once used to treat spider bites.
-At any rate, it’s well worth having in the garden.
+While no one may know for sure.
+Some people think the plant was named for the way its flowers hang down like spiders.
+Others believe it comes from its medicinal properties, as they were once used to treat spider bites.
+At any rate, it is well worth having in the garden.

-The three-petaled Tradescantia flowers are usually blue to purple, but may also be pink, white or red.
-They only remain open for a day (blooming in morning hours and closing at night), but the multiple flowers will continually bloom for up to four to six weeks in summer.
-The plant's foliage consists of arching grass-like leaves that will grow about a foot or two in height, depending on the variety.
+The three-petaled flowers are usually blue to purple but may also be pink, white, or red.
+They only remain open for a day, blooming in the morning and closing at night, but the multiple flowers will continually bloom for up to four or six weeks in summer.
+The plant's foliage consists of arching, grass-like leaves that will grow about a foot or two (30 to 60 cm) in height, depending on the species.

-Since Tradescantia plants grow in clumps, they’re great for use in borders, edging, woodland gardens and even containers.
-You can even grow it as an indoor plant if garden space is limited.
+Since Tradescantias grow in clumps, they are great for use in borders, edging, woodland gardens, and even containers.
+You can even grow it indoors if garden space is limited.

-Growing Tradescantia is easy and you’ll find the plants to be quite resilient.
-They’re hardy in USDA plant hardiness zones 4-9 and will tolerate more than what one would expect.
-Tradescantia typically grow in moist, well-drained and acidic (pH 5 to 6) soil, though I have found the plants to be quite forgiving in the garden and tolerant of many soil conditions.
-Tradescantia plants do best in partial shade but will do equally well in sunny areas as long as the soil is kept moist.
+Growing Tradescantias is easy, and you will find the plants quite resilient.
+They typically grow in moist, well-drained, and acidic (pH 5 to 6) soil.
+These plants do best in partial shade but will do equally well in sunny areas if the soil is kept moist.

-Tradescantia can be grown from purchased plants or propagated through division, cuttings or seed.
+Tradescantias can be grown from purchased plants or propagated through division, cuttings, or seed.
 Plant them in spring about 4 to 6 inches (10 to 15 cm) deep and 8 to 12 inches (20 to 30 cm) apart.
-Stem cuttings in summer or fall will easily root in soil.
+Stem cuttings in summer or fall will easily root in the soil.
 Seeds can be sown outdoors in either fall or early spring and should be lightly covered.

-If starting Tradescantia seeds indoors, do so about eight weeks prior to transplanting outside.
-It should take anywhere from 10 days to six weeks for germination to occur.
+If starting Tradescantia seeds indoors, do so about eight weeks before transplanting outside.
+It should take anywhere from 10 days to 6 weeks for germination to occur.
 Hardened seedlings can be transplanted outdoors about a week after the last spring frost.

 Tradescantia as an Indoor Plant

-You can grow Tradescantia indoors too as long as suitable conditions are given.
-Provide the plant with either a soilless mix or loam-based potting compost and keep it in bright filtered light.
-You should also pinch out the growing tips to encourage bushier growth.
+You can grow Tradescantias indoors as long as suitable conditions are given.
+Provide the plant with a soilless mix or loam-based potting compost and keep it in bright filtered light.
+Pinch out the growing tips to encourage bushier growth.

-Allow it to spend warm spring and summers days outdoors, if feasible.
-During its active growth, water moderately and apply a balanced liquid fertilizer every four weeks.
+Allow it to spend warm spring and summer days outdoors, if feasible.
+Water moderately during the active growth period and apply a balanced liquid fertilizer every four weeks.
 Water sparingly in winter.

-These plants like to be kept fairly moist, so water regularly, especially if you’re growing them in containers.
-Cutting the plants back once flowering has ceased can often promote a second bloom and will help prevent re-seeding.
+These plants like to be kept fairly moist, so water regularly, especially when growing in containers.
+Once flowering has ceased, cutting the plants back can promote a second bloom and help prevent re-seeding.
 Cut the stems back about 8 to 12 inches (20 to 30 cm) from the ground.